 MARTA might not go everywhere, but trains do provide easy access to some Atlanta destinations.
 Here are 10 of the easiest places to get to for commute ideas that don’t involve traffic and parking fees.

 Lenox Square and Perimeter Mall both have a train station at their door step.
 Take a gold line train to the Lenox MARTA station for Lenox Square and a red line train to the Dunwoody MARTA station for Perimeter Mall.
 Doesn’t get any easier!
 Phipps Plaza is also across the street from Lenox Square for more shopping.

 9. Buckhead Business District

-If you are visiting Atlanta, the Buckhead MARTA station is surrounded by office buildings, retail stores, condos, apartments and at least 10 hotels.
+The Buckhead MARTA station is surrounded by office buildings, retail stores, condos, apartments and at least 10 hotels.
 Major business destinations include the Atlanta Financial Center, Terminus and Capital City buildings as well as the Atlanta Tech Village.
-There are plenty of restaurants as well, and bus 110 travels through the area and provides an entire tour of Atlanta’s famous Peachtree Street and easy access to destinations including the Buckhead Village, Atlanta History Center and the Amtrak Station.
+There are plenty of restaurants as well, and bus 110 travels through the area and provides an entire tour of Atlanta’s famous Peachtree Street and stops at the Buckhead Village and Atlanta History Center.

 8. Georgia State University

-The Georgia State MARTA station is aptly named.
-Georgia State University is next to the station, and the campus is also near the Five Points and Peachtree Center MARTA stations.
+Georgia State University is next to three MARTA stations: Georgia State, Five Points and Peachtree Center.
 Need more transit options?
-The Atlanta Streetcar route stops on campus and Edgewood Avenue has a bike path that travels to the Eastside BeltLine Trail, Old Fourth Ward and Inman Park.
+The Atlanta Streetcar route includes stops on campus and Edgewood Avenue has a bike path near GSU that travels to the Eastside BeltLine Trail, Old Fourth Ward and Inman Park.